The Amazing Race 12: Reception

-Critical response

-The Amazing Race 12 received positive reviews.
-After the first episode concluded, Andy Dehnart of Reality Blurred praised the season's cast, writing: "this season’s group managed to deliver yet again by being alternately entertaining, obnoxious, delusional, inspiring, and annoying".
+The Amazing Race 12 received mostly positive reviews.
+After the first episode concluded, Andy Dehnart of Reality Blurred praised the season's cast, writing: "This season’s group managed to deliver yet again by being alternately entertaining, obnoxious, delusional, inspiring, and annoying".
 New York Daily News writer David Bianculli wrote a positive review of the season premiere, and hailed The Amazing Race as "the reality competition series to beat".
-Linda Holmes of Television Without Pity called the season good.
 Salons Heather Havrilesky praised the season's cast as it contained "some pretty amusing teams" and thought the challenges were entertaining and difficult.
 Reagan Sulewski of Box Office Prophets praised the season, writing that it was "one of the most successful Races in many seasons".
 She added: "After the twin debacles of All-Stars and Family Edition, it was sorely needed".
 BuddyTV staff were satisfied with the season's final three, and liked the season's reduction in physical tasks from previous editions, believing it made the race more fair for teams with older members.
-Oscar Dahl of BuddyTV called the season's finale "unremarkable", though appreciated its loation and design.
-He added that he felt all of the final three teams would have made for satisfying winners.
-In contrast, Entertainment Weeklys Josh Wolk disapproved of the final Roadblock, believing it was overly convoluted, and thought the season's conclusion would have been more satisfying if Ronald & Christina had won.
-Christine Seghers of IGN awarded the season's finale a 9/10, and was happy that TK & Rachel won.
+Oscar Dahl of BuddyTV called the season's finale "unremarkable", though appreciated its location and design.
+He added that he felt all of the final three teams would have been satisfying winners.
+In contrast, Entertainment Weeklys Josh Wolk disapproved of the final Roadblock, believing it was overly convoluted, and thought the season's conclusion would have been more satisfying had Ronald and Christina won.
+Christine Seghers of IGN awarded the season's finale a 9/10, and was happy that TK and Rachel had won.

 Of the show's first 27 seasons, Rob Has a Podcast correspondents Mike Bloom, Dan Heaton, and Jessica Liese ranked season 12 as the show's sixth-best, citing the cast and their dynamics, elimination order, challenges, placement of non-elimination legs, and introduction of the Speed Bump and U-Turn as highlights.
-TheThings writer Val Barone listed it as the show's third-best season.
-Gossip Cops Jane Andrews ranked The Amazing Race 12 as the show's ninth-best season, crediting the cast as a major aspect of the season's success, particularly voicing that she was entertained by Nathan & Jennifer's frequent arguing.
+Gossip Cops Jane Andrews ranked The Amazing Race 12 as the show's ninth-best season, crediting the cast as a major aspect of the season's success, particularly voicing that she was entertained by Nathan and Jennifer's frequent arguing.
 GameRants Rhenn Taguiam agreed that the cast was a highlight of the season, calling it "diverse" and "unique", ultimately listing the season as the show's 11th best of the first 34.